Livin' in the Light

-"Livin' in the Light" is a song by British singer-songwriter Caron Wheeler, released in August 1990 by EMI as the first single from her debut solo album, UK Blak (1990).
+"Livin' in the Light" is a song by British singer-songwriter Caron Wheeler, released in August 1990 by EMI Records as the first single from her debut solo album, UK Blak (1990).
 Wheeler wrote the song with N. P. Hail, and produced it with Afrika Baby Bam and Blacksmith.
 Its lyrics describe people being dragged away from their culture and having to survive within a new surrounding.
 The song references slavery and reparations.

 Background

 EMI Records released "Livin' in the Light" on 27 August 1990 as the lead single from UK Blak.
 The song spent a total of six weeks on the chart and peaked number 14 on the UK Singles chart.
 It was a number-one hit on the US Billboard Dance Club Songs chart, and achieved top-twenty peaks on several other countries' record charts.
 The song went on to sell over thirty-thousand copies worldwide.
 The success of the song invited Wheeler to perform on Top of the Pops in mid-1990.